 The fact that Bitcoin units are virtually impossible to duplicate does not mean that Bitcoin users are immune to theft or fraud.
 The Bitcoin system has some imperfections and weak points that can be exploited by sophisticated hackers looking to steal Bitcoin for their own use.
 The Mt.
-Gox incident, as well as a host of smaller, less publicized incidents, underscore that Bitcoin exchanges are particularly vulnerable to theft by hacking.
+Gox incident, in which hackers stole $460 million worth of Bitcoin from the popular exchange, as well as a host of smaller, less publicized incidents, underscore that Bitcoin exchanges are particularly vulnerable to theft by hacking.

-Two of Bitcoin’s perceived strengths — its political independence and strong anonymity protections — actually make it more attractive to thieves and fraudsters.
+Two of Bitcoin’s perceived strengths — its independence from any central authority and strong anonymity protections — actually make it more attractive to thieves and fraudsters.